charliecalvert/CloudNotes/Assignments/Docker/GitIgnoreTestDockerMicro.md

 **NOTE**: _When testing, I believe that you sometimes need to do a complete reset and build in order to get Docker to re-clone your repository after you make a test change to some value in, for instance, your **.gitignore** file on some particular branch.
 In other words, if I did **docker composer up --build** when my only change was to some **.gitignore** file on some branch in my repository, then Docker, quite reasonably, did not see that the repository needed to be re-cloned.
 At least it did not do so consistently.
 I have not tested this enough to be sure this is what was going on, but I think this is why my code did not always immediately see the change.
 The solution seems to be a complete reset and rebuild._

+## Docker Log

+When getting logs on system-environment I do something like this:

+    docker logs week04-docker-composer_system-environment_1

+The docker log commands are very useful.

+To get logs for all the containers in a docker-compose project, go to the directory where your docker-compose YML file is located and do this:

+    docker-compose logs

 ## Hints

 Get branch names: